-The name Friends on Bikes originally came from a group of (Asian) friends while attending Virginia Commonwealth University in Richmond, VA who loved all things related to cycling.
-From exploring their city on two wheels, to riding in almost every state in America.
-While most of the group has moved to other states, they still possess a passion for cycling and ride their bikes together whenever they reunite.
-Their group represents a diverse mix of Asian backgrounds - Chinese, Vietnamese, Japanese, Korean, Tibetan and Filipino.
+The name Friends on Bikes originally came from a group of (Asian) friends while attending Virginia Commonwealth University in Richmond, VA, who loved all things related to cycling, from exploring their city on two wheels to riding in almost every state in America.
+While most of the group has moved to other states, they still have a passion for cycling and riding their bikes together whenever they reunite.

 FOB welcomes all BIPGM now!